Stanthorpe, Queensland: History

+In July 1872, Presbyterian minister John McAra arrived in Stanthorpe and established a congregation.
+On 17 November 1872, the Stanthorpe Presbyterian Church was opened by the Reverend Colin McCulloch.

 St Joseph's Catholic School was established in October 1872 by four Sisters of Mercy: Sisters M Agnes, Emilian, Muredach and Malachy.

 Stanthorpe State School opened on 9 March 1874.

 On Tuesday 3 May 1881, the Southern railway line was officially opened to Stanthorpe by the Queensland Colonial Secretary, Arthur Palmer.The Post Office with a clock tower and an elaborate coat of arms was constructed in Maryland Street in 1901 in the Arts and Crafts style.
 Following Federation, the Commonwealth Government took charge of post and telegraphic services.
 However, they contracted the construction of post offices in Queensland to the Public Works Department of the Queensland Government and the Stanthorpe Post Office is believed to be one of the first ordered by the Commonwealth Government.
 It was designed by the first Commonwealth Government Architect John Smith Murdoch.

 The cool dry climate was valued as an aid to health from the early nineteenth century especially for those suffering from tuberculosis or chest conditions.
 Following the First World War, Stanthorpe was a major resettlement area for soldiers recovering from mustard gas exposure.
 Many of these Soldier Settlers took up the land leased to them in the areas around Stanthorpe which now bear the names of First World War battlefields.

 Stanthorpe State High School opened on 23 January 1961.

 The Stanthorpe Regional Art Gallery was established in 1972.

-Stanthorpe Adventist Primary School opened on 25 January 1982 and closed on 2002.
+Stanthorpe Adventist Primary School opened on 25 January 1982 and closed in 2002.

 The Stanthorpe Library opened in 1987 with a major refurbishment in 2004.

 The College of Wine Tourism was opened in 2007.